mrsaemir/no-headache-django/README.md

 # No-HEADACHE-DJANGO

-> NO-HEADACHE-DJANGO helps you developing your
+> NO-HEADACHE-DJANGO helps you develope your
 > django application in the same environment as
 > your production server!